Oleexo/UnambitiousFx/docs/docs/core/index.markdown

 Click on each type to learn more about its usage and features:

-- [Result](result.html) - For operations that can succeed or fail
+- [Result](result.markdown) - For operations that can succeed or fail
-- [Option](option.html) - For values that may or may not be present
+- [Option](option.markdown) - For values that may or may not be present
-- [Either](either.html) - For values that can be one of two possible types
+- [Either](either.markdown) - For values that can be one of two possible types
-- [Combining Types](combining-types.html) - For creating powerful abstractions with multiple types

 ## Example